 - It dries very quickly, so it was easy to layer and build up the coverage.
-The top of the table ended up having about 3 coats of paint and I could have probably done more.
+The top of the table ended up having about three coats of chalk paint and I could have probably done more.

 - The odor was really strong, maybe even more so than other spray paints I’ve used, so you definitely need to paint outdoors.

 - The paint seemed to soak into the wood, which was surprising for a spray paint.